 Rev 0: Initial version of the document.

 Rev 1: Green tagging of CIDs by Alfred.
-Added editor instructions for CID 15951
+Added editor instructions for CID 15951.

 TGbe editor: The baseline for this document is 11be D3.0.

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbe Draft.
 This introduction is not part of the adopted material.